 We work with ophthamologists and neuro opthamologists who understand these kinds of cases and who understand the future implications because we need to obtain compensation for injuries that exist now and for the injuries that might occur in the future.

 Part of that also involves medical monitoring and the need for diagnostics and ongoing care to evaluate those changes.
-We need to ensure that we can quantify the risk and the emotional distress with that risk so that we can obtain excellent compensation for our clients who have suffered severe eye injuries.
+We need to ensure that we can quantify the risk and the emotional distress with that risk so that we can obtain excellent compensation for our clients.

 Lamellar laceration (sharp object partially penetrates eyewall (the cornea or sclera));

 ruptured globe (open globe injury resulting from blunt trauma, which can rupture the cornea, scleral, equator, staphyloma).